czuger/d10_fight_system/README.md

 ## Advantage

-* Roll 3d10 and take the two dices that have the highest value.
+* Roll 3d10 and take the two dice that have the highest value.
 * Add the result of those two dice.
-If the sum is more or equal than the target number, then you have a success.
+If the sum is greater or equal than the target number, then you have a success.
 Otherwise, you have a failure.
 * If the two dice are equal and your roll is a success, then it is a critical success.
 * If your roll is a failure and the **three** rolled dice are equal then it is a critical failure.
 Otherwise it is a regular failure (even if the two chosen dice are pair).

 *Note :*

-* You take the dices that have the highest value, not the dice that are the best for you.
+You take the dice that have the highest value, not the dice that are the best for you.
 Otherwise you would far too much critical hits.

+This mean that if you roll [5, 5, 7] and have to reach 10, then you take 5 and 7 and not 5 and 5.
+Letting the player choose it's dice leads to a to high critical success ratio.

-  * With a +5 bonus, one fourth of the rolls would be critical hits, which is far too high.
+For example, With a +5 bonus, one fourth of the rolls would be critical hits, which is far too high.

-* In the same way, you get a critical failure only if the **three** rolled dices are equal.
+In the same way, you get a critical failure only if the **three** rolled dice are equal.
 Otherwise the amount of critical failure would be far too high.

 ## Disadvantage

-* Roll 3d10 and take the two dices that have the lowest value.
+* Roll 3d10 and take the two dice that have the lowest value.
 * Add the result of those two dice.
 If the sum is greater or equal than the target number, then you have a success.
 Otherwise, you have a failure.
 * If the two dice are equal and your roll is a failure, then it is a critical failure.
 * If your roll is a success and the **three** rolled dice are equal then it is a critical success.
 Otherwise it is a regular success (even if the two chosen dice are pair).